BLCM/BLCMods/Borderlands 2 mods/AngrierPat/HeadHunter Mods/Readme.md

 	Snowman has a Machine gun.
 Ho Ho Ho.
 You should kill him for it.
 The Yippee Ki Yay can be seen [here](https://cdn.discordapp.com/attachments/297567136363315201/323320759407869952/unknown.png).

+ #8.
+Electro

+	Sparky forgot to leave his favorite spiderman villan model at home!
+Kill him and gain your own Electro action figure The Electro can be seen [here](https://cdn.discordapp.com/attachments/297567136363315201/324454338565242881/unknown.png).